vdevarajprabhu/platform-learn.en/help/tutorial-data-collection/configure-the-client/implement-product-page-data-layer.md

 };
 ```

-This function first checks to see whether a cart already exists for a user.
+This function initially checks to see whether a cart already exists for a user.
 If the cart does not exist, you push a `cartOpened` event to the data layer.
 Later, you push a `productAddedToCart` event into the data layer.
 The product information already exists in the data layer, so you don't need to add it again.

 ## Add attribute to add to cart button